The category vectors behind The Magic See Through Mirror and STUNTS

 Our work is based on the work of many others also working in an open-source, Creative Commons spirit to use tech to solve humanity’s most pressing problem, rather than sell us more stuff we don’t need and can’t afford.

-This is a work-in-progress description of the taxonomy See Through News is developing for its AI projects.
+This is a work-in-progress description of the taxonomy See Through News is developing not just for its AI projects, but also to tag, order and structure everything we do.

-This database will form the basis for the Magic See Through Mirror interface.
+This taxonomy is one of the 5 Vectors (others listed below) we propose to use to tag the training data for the STUNTS database that will form the basis for the Magic See Through Mirror interface.

-This interface is designed to promote STN’s Goal of Speeding Up Carbon Drawdown by Helping the Inactive Become Active.
+This interface is a highly ambitious, but technically feasible project, designed to promote STN’s Goal of Speeding Up Carbon Drawdown by Helping the Inactive Become Active.

 Here’s a real-world example of how it would work.